f-ferraro/MethaDory/README.md

 MethaDory is a shiny app for testing of DNAm signatures as described in XXX.

-If you use MethaDory please cite our work and consider starring this repository :)
+If you use MethaDory please cite our work and consider starring this repository to follow updates :)
+MethaDory is currently in beta testing and is in active development to provide more signatures and optimisations for long-read sequencing, so stay tuned for the latest version!

 ## Installation